-Key Benefits Key Limitations and Exclusions Standard Benefits Death Terminal Illness Advanced Payment Premium Freeze Guaranteed Personal (or Business) Insurability For further information, see 'Benefits' in your PDS (Page 18) Available to ages 16-70 for Life Protection Plan Maximum benefit amount Life Protection Plan - Any financially justifiable amount Exclusions Death benefit not payable if caused by intentionally self-inflicted act in the first 13 months of original Policy commencement, Policy increase (only in respect of the increase) or Policy reinstatement.
-For more information on reductions or exclusions of benefit payments, refer to Optional Benefits TPD your PDS (Page 23) Available to ages 16-60 for TPD TPD Maximum benefit amount is up to Death Buy-Back Premium Relief For further information, see 'Benefits' in your PDS (Page 18) The benefits listed above may not all be applicable to your Policy.
-For further information please read your original PDS. \$2,500,000 Optional Benefits Exclusions TPD benefit and Waiver of Premium Benefit not payable if the disability occurs as a result of an intentionally self- inflicted act.
-For more information on reductions or exclusions of benefit payments, refer to Standard Benefits Death Terminal Illness Advanced Payment Premium Freeze Guaranteed Personal (or Business) Insurability For further information, see 'Benefits' in your PDS (Page 18) Optional Benefits TPD Death Buy-Back Premium Relief For further information, see 'Benefits' in your PDS (Page 18) The benefits listed above may not all be applicable to your Policy.
-For further
+Key Features Key Benefits Key Limitations and Exclusions Pays a lump sum benefit in the event a Life Insured: Standard Benefits Death Available to ages 16-70 for Life Protection Plan dies; or is diagnosed as being terminally ill; or meets the relevant criteria for any of the optional benefits selected Life Protection Plan ends when one of the following occurs: The Plan end date; Policy anniversary prior to Life Insured's 100th birthday; The Life Insured dies; The death benefit is reduced to nil due to Terminal Illness Advanced Payment Premium Freeze Inflation Protection Guaranteed Personal (or Business) Insurability For further information, see 'Benefits' in your PDS (Page 12) These Benefits are not available if you choose stand-alone Total and Permanent Disability.
+Maximum benefit amount Life Protection Plan - Any financially justifiable amount Exclusions Death benefit not payable if caused by intentionally self-inflicted act in the first 13 months of original Policy commencement, Policy increase (only in respect of the increase) or Policy reinstatement.
+For more information on reductions or exclusions of benefit payments, refer to your PDS (Page 33) The death benefit is reduced to fit due to payment of other benefits; The date we receive a written request from the Policy owner to cancel the Policy; Optional Benefits TPD Death Buy-Back on TPD Available to ages 16-60 for TPD TPD Maximum benefit amount is up to \$3,000,000 When the Policy is cancelled due to non- payment of premiums.
+For further information, see 'Cessation of Cover' in the PDS (Page 34) Premium Relief Business Insurance For further information, see 'Benefits' in your PDS (Page 12) These Benefits are not available if you choose stand-alone Total and Permanent Disability.
+Optional Benefits Exclusions TPD benefit and Waiver of Premium Benefit not payable if the disability occurs as a result of an intentionally self- inflicted act.
+For more information on reductions or exclusions of benefit payments, refer to your PDS (Page 33)